Kanishk1802/evidence-SA-connector/README.md

       -- connection.yaml
 ```

-3. Within your connection.yaml specific the tables you want with the URL and staring/end dates for your
+3. Within your connection.yaml specify the tables you want with the URL and staring/end dates for your
 data pull (Ensure you use the CSV format link when getting your API URL from Simple Analytics)

 ```